By: Cat Salladin

 Despite these advancements, the pathologization of autism persists in many aspects of society, including media portrayals, educational practices, and public perceptions.
 Autistic individuals are often depicted as tragic figures or burdens on society, reinforcing negative stereotypes and perpetuating stigma.
 In recent years, there has been a growing movement to challenge the pathologization of autism and promote a more affirming and inclusive approach to neurodiversity.
 This includes advocating for the use of affirming language, such as "neurodivergent," to acknowledge the diverse ways in which individuals experience the world.
 By reframing autism as a natural variation of human cognition and behavior, rather than a pathology to be treated or cured, we can foster greater acceptance and understanding of autistic individuals.
 This shift towards a more inclusive perspective is essential for creating a society where all individuals, regardless of their neurology, are valued and respected.

-Thus, by utilizing affirming language, such as "allistic," we challenge these stereotypes and highlight the diverse ways in which individuals navigate the world.
+Use of affirming language, such as allistic, challenges these stereotypes and highlight the diverse ways in which people exist in the world.
 This inclusive approach promotes empathy and understanding while combating stigma and fostering a more nuanced understanding of neurodiversity.

 Affirming language encourages empathy and understanding by acknowledging the validity of diverse experiences and perspectives.
 When we recognize that neurodivergent and neurotypical individuals each bring unique strengths and challenges to the table, we cultivate an environment of mutual respect and appreciation.
 By using terms like "allistic," alongside "autistic," we affirm the diversity of human cognition and behavior, fostering empathy and understanding across neurotypes.
 This inclusive approach promotes meaningful dialogue and collaboration while nurturing a culture of acceptance and belonging